wqking/metapp/doc/declaremetatype.md

 ## Overview

-Even though metapp works on any C++ type which are not known to metapp, it's useful to provide metapp more information on a certain type.
-The template `DeclareMetaType` is to provide such information.
+Even though metapp works on any C++ type that are not known to metapp, it's useful to provide metapp more information on a certain type.
+The template `DeclareMetaType` is used for providing such information.
 To provide more information of a type to metapp, specialize template `metapp::DeclareMetaType` with the type.
 The specialization must be in the global namespace.
 The specialization should inherit from `metapp::DeclareMetaTypeBase`.

-Function `metapp::getMetaType` converts `metapp::DeclareMetaType` to non-template class `metapp::MetaType`.
+Function `metapp::getMetaType` gets information declared by `metapp::DeclareMetaType` as non-template class `metapp::MetaType`.

 For example,